 Regenerative Farming: The new buzz words of farming?

-You have probably seen or heard the term ‘Regenerative farming’ a lot recently.
-It seems to be THE trendy term at the moment but what exactly is it and will it help to improve the farming industry?
+You may have seen that the term ‘Regenerative farming’ is being used alot recently.
+It is THE trendy term, but what exactly is it and can it help to improve the farming industry?

-Regenerative farming and organic farming are actually both similar in nature as they both place a great importance on soil health but it could be argued that regenerative farming takes this to another level.
+Regenerative farming and organic farming are actually both similar in nature.
+They both place a great importance on soil health but we could argue that regenerative farming takes this to another level.
 Regenerative farming is all about taking less from the land than we put into it.
-It is about rebuilding our soils, increasing biodiversity and seeking to reverse or slow down climate change through carbon sequestration.
+It is about rebuilding soils, increasing biodiversity and it seeks to reverse or slow down climate change through carbon sequestration.

-Regenerative farming actively discourages the process of tilling with the aim of keeping carbon locked into the soil rather than releasing it back into the atmosphere.
-No till farming protects the life within our soils and due to the minimal soil disturbance can even help in the never-ending fight against weeds by allowing the weed seeds to lay dormant.
-For these reasons no dig gardening, as it is known on a smaller scale, is becoming more and more popular on allotments and in kitchen gardens.
+Regenerative farming actively discourages the process of tilling.
+It aims to keep carbon locked into the soil rather than releasing it back into the atmosphere.
+No till farming also protects the life within our soils.
+Due to the minimal soil disturbance it can even help in the never-ending fight against weeds as it allows the weed seeds to lay dormant.
+It is for these reasons that no dig (no till) gardening is becoming more and more popular on our allotments and in kitchen gardens.

-A living, healthy soil acts like a sponge, holding onto moisture which will benefit us in times of extreme weather systems.
-By holding onto moisture, our soils will retain nutrients which are needed to feed our plants and soil life and it will also help to reduce soil erosion.
+A living, healthy soil acts like a sponge.
+It holds onto moisture which benefits us in times of extreme weather systems.
+By holding onto moisture, our soils retain the vital nutrients that feed our plants and soil life.
+It also helps to reduce soil erosion.

 As with organic farming, regenerative farming also promotes biodiversity and actively encourages the creation of eco systems for insects, pollinators and wildlife.
 Farmers plant diverse hedgerows and pollinator highways – the thought process is that by creating self-sustaining eco systems we can reduce pests in a natural way rather than resorting to dangerous chemicals to fight them which will in turn damage our soils and potentially even us humans.

 Regenerative farming tries to reduce inputs by using natural resources.
-Compost is made and natural mulches are used.
-Organic matter is increased by growing green manures.
-It all sounds idyllic, doesn’t it?
+It promotes the use of natural mulches and compost production.
+It also aims to increase organic matter by growing green manures.
+Sounds idyllic, doesn’t it?

 Personally, I believe that any trend that focuses on soil health and spreads the word about its importance is a good thing.
 If consumers place a greater importance on soil health, the government and farmers will have no choice but to eventually follow suit although this will only happen if the population as a whole start to understand and really prioritise soil health.